boot_serial="YES" in loader.conf causes very slow boot on some hardware where serial console not enabled

 My hardware config placed here - http://dfiles.ru/files/yn77a6666

-#8 Updated by Chris Buechler about 4 years ago
+#8 Updated by Chris Buechler over 4 years ago

 - Subject changed from Manual update to 2.2.2 (amd64 build 12-Apr-2015 13:46 size 86321898) freezes booting to boot_serial="YES" in loader.conf causes very slow boot on some hardware where serial console not enabled